Gwandu district head dies at 76 – The Sun Nigeria

 Olanrewaju Lawal, Birnin-Kebbi

-Our correspondent gathered that the late Gwandu district head was born in 1943.

-The deceased spent 43 years as the district head of the most the precious district in the Gwandu Emirate, Gwandu, the headquarters of the Western part of the Sokoto Caliphate under Malam Abdullahi Fodio from 1812.
+Aged 76, the deceased spent 43 years as the head of the ancient town that has been described as “the most precious district.”
+Gwandu is the emirate headquarters of the western part of the Sokoto Caliphate, under Mallam Abdullahi Fodio.

-Thousands of sympathisers converge on the historic Abdullahi Fodio Gwandu Jumua’t Mosque in Gwandu to pay their last respect to Alhaji Rasheed whose remains has been buried according to Islamic rites.
+Thousands of sympathisers converged on the historic Abdullahi Fodio Gwandu Jumua’t Mosque, in Gwandu, to pay their last respects to the late district head, who was buried according to Islamic rites, yesterday.

-Historically, the late district head of Gwandu came from the lineage of the Sarkin Gabas Gwandu, Alhaji Muhammad Bello, the great, great grandson of Abdullahi Fodio Gwandu.
-He was born on May 3rd, 1943.

 Leave a Reply